devSoham3/bill-split-prod/README.md

 # BillSplit-stateless
-Stateless implementation of the BillSplit application for much better deployment to the web.
+Source code for the web application to split bills unevenly, impemented on [billsplit.sohamdeo.com](billsplit.sohamdeo.com).